-

 Brief description

-This is an infection involving bone.
+This condition involves inflammation of bone caused by infection.
 The infection is usually from a bacterium, a mycobacterium or a fungi and may be acute or chronic.
-Infection occurs as a result of direct infection of the bone through a skin penetration or via blood borne spread from another bodily source of infection.
+Osteomyelitis can occur as a result of direct infection of the bone via blood borne spread from another bodily source of infection or via a deep wound or open fracture that exposes bone to infection.
+Additionally, infection can spread from nearby infected tissue or joint.
+Osteomyeltiis can affect all bones including the jaw, bones of the inner ear and vertebrae.

 Confirming the diagnosis

-A diagnosis of osteomyelitis is generally established via culture obtained from biopsy of the involved bone.
-The diagnosis may also be made based on clinical and radiological findings and positive blood cultures for a likely pathogen.
+Diagnosis is generally established via a combination of clinical history, examination findings, imaging tests (X-rays, MRI or CT scans), blood tests (checking for infection markers) and microbiological testing and biopsy of the involved bone.
 The diagnosis will sometimes be made in the absence of positive bone or blood cultures if the clinical picture and other investigative findings are indicative.

-The appropriate medical specialist is an infectious diseases physician or othropaedic surgeon.
+The appropriate medical specialist is an Infectious Diseases Physician, General Medicine Physician or Othropaedic Surgeon.

 Additional diagnoses covered by SOP